HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Service Worker adoption

-Talk about Service Worker adoptions, 1.2% of desktop pages registered a Service Worker, but 9% of mobile pages in the top 1000 registered a SW.
+Adoption of Service Workers has seen a significant increase from 2020.
+While 1.2% of Desktop pages registered a service worker, 9% of Mobile pages in the top 1,000 registered a Service Worker.

 {{ figure_markup(
   image="sw-adoption.png",